 The Scheme Advisory Board provides advice to administering authorities and local pension boards in relation to the effective and efficient administration and management of the LGPS and their pension funds.
-The Scheme Advisory Board's predecessor was the Shadow Scheme Advisory Board.
-The Shadow Scheme Advisory Board published the Shadow SAB Guidance.
-If the Scheme Advisory Board adopts the Shadow SAB Guidance, the Administering Authority and the Board must have regard to it under section 7(3) of the 2013 Act.
-In any event, the Administering Authority and the Board should have regard to the Shadow SAB Guidance to assist with the effective and efficient administration and management of the Fund.
-Section 7 of the Shadow SAB Guidance deals with conduct of local pension board members.
+The Scheme Advisory Board will be adopting the Shadow SAB Guidance therefore the Administering Authority and the Board should have regard to the SAB Guidance to assist with the effective and efficient administration and management of the Fund.
+Section 7 of the SAB Guidance deals with conduct of local pension board members.